aya-experience/citation/citation-frontoffice/README.md

-# X-CMS / X-FRONTOFFICE
+# Citation Frontoffice

 This project is a bit complicated.
-Currently it's a React application presenting data through the GraphQL API of x-server.
+Currently it's a React application presenting data through the GraphQL API of citation-server.
 But it aims to be a bigger and more structured project.

 - It will contains the [pre-rendering](#pre-rendering) of the application
-- It will contains a generic [routing](#routing) based on the x-server data
+- It will contains a generic [routing](#routing) based on the citation-server data
-- It will be split between the specific part of the application and the generic part provided by x-cms
+- It will be split between the specific part of the application and the generic part provided by citation-cms
 - The generic part will be declined not only for React but also for Angular 2 and Vue 2

 ## Tooling